 Archives shows all known, scheduled outings of the Montpelier Section, since its establishment in 1955.

-May 10, Saturday - Work Hike.
+November 1, Saturday - Work Hike.
 Duxbury.
 All abilities.
 3-4 miles round trip.
-Spring walk-thru on the LT to Bamforth Ridge Shelter.
+Fall walk-thru on the LT/ to Bamforth Ridge Shelter.
 Bring lunch.
 Wear sturdy boots, work clothes and gloves.
 Meet at MHS at 8:00 A.M.
-Leader: Fred Jordan, 223-3935 or firstname.lastname@example.org.
+Contact Leader: Fred Jordan, 223-3935 or email@example.com.

-May 18, Sunday - Walk.
+November 23, Sunday - Walk.
 Burlington.
 Easy.
-10 miles round trip.
-Burlington Bike Path.
-From Echo Center to the Colchester municipal line across the Winooski River bridge and return.
+10 miles.
+Burlington bike path.
+Begin at the Echo Center and walk about 5 miles north to the bridge spanning the Winooski at the Colchester town line, and then return.
 Contact Leader: Michael Chernick, 249-0520 or email@example.com for meeting time and place.

 Check the Web Calendar for future Montpelier Section events; they go through the approval cycle quarterly, in preparation for each issue of Trail Talk, before moving to this page.
 Check the whole GMC calendar for more events.